 Numerous studies indicate that babies who are breastfed are healthier.
 Conversely, babies who are fed cow’s milk “receive inadequate amounts of [v]itamin E, iron, essential fatty acids, and excessive amounts of protein, potassium, and sodium,” according to the AAP.
 (In fact, the AAP recommends against feeding cow’s milk to children under 1 year of age.)

 Cow’s milk has been found to cause or aggravate many common childhood ailments, including runny noses, allergies, ear infections, bronchitis, and asthma.
 For the many children who are lactose-intolerant, milk consumption can lead to stomachaches, nausea, constipation, and diarrhea.
-Studies have also linked cow’s milk to more serious health problems, including diabetes, heart disease, autism, juvenile diabetes, and even cancer.
+Studies have also linked cow’s milk to more serious health problems, including diabetes, heart disease, juvenile diabetes, and even cancer.

 America’s cows are definitely on board with efforts to boost breastfeeding.
 They’d prefer to nurse their own babies, thank you very much.